laszlorasko/RatatouAIlle/RatatouAIlle_PRD.md

 - As a user, I want to generate a weekly meal plan so that I can plan my grocery shopping and cooking.
 - As a user, I want to see recipes for each meal so that I know how to prepare them.
 - As a user, I want to regenerate specific meals so that I can customize the meal plan.
-- As a user, I want to see images of the meals so that I can visualize what I'm cooking.

 **Requirements:**
 - Generate complete weekly meal plans (breakfast, lunch, dinner)